Dear Child, There Is A Method To My Madness

 “There is a method to the madness!”

 This phrase comes from Shakespeare’s play ‘Hamlet’.
-It means that although someone seems to be behaving strangely, there is a reason for their behavior. ( Definition Source: The Free Dictionary).
+It means that although someone seems to be behaving strangely, there is a reason for their behaviour. ( Definition Source: The Free Dictionary).

 My mother had very simple rules that were summarised into three.
 You could not be Rude, Stupid or Lazy.
 I understood the first two pretty well but the lazy part was always taken too far in my opinion (that I could not voice!)
 There was never a clear line between ‘laziness’ and resting.